Reizeron/High-Rock-Zero/content/Topics/my trade.md

 > I am a priest of the [[Nine Divines]].
 My role is advocate to the gods on behalf of our cult members.
 The [[Nine Divines]] cult provides certain benefits for its members at our [[shrines]].

 >[!dialogue] Class;Priest Province;Morrowind
 > I am a priest of the Imperial cult.
 My role is advocate to the gods on behalf of our cult members.
-The Imperial cult provides certain benefits for its members at our shrines.
+The Imperial cult provides certain benefits for its members at our [[shrines]].
 > *;Priest; Cults, Shrines [Imperial Cult], Healing, Cure Disease shrines*

 >[!dialogue] Class;Savant